FlamingSpork/phonectf/README.md

 # Random Issues
 * DTMF tolerances were so broken that I had to use different digits
 * Blocking SIP scanners
-no, my server does *not* have an outbound route to reach phone numbers in England, please stop trying
+(no, my server does *not* have an outbound route to reach phone numbers in England, please stop trying)
 * logs overfilling the disk
-* why is this failing through to rickroll? it turns out that my dialplan was more convoluted than I thought
+* why is this failing through to rickroll?
+(it turns out that my dialplan was more convoluted than I thought)
 * my absurd laziness
 * weird NAT issues
+* lack of testing of SIP calling before the competition started

 # Successes/Statistics
-We had __ total successful solves, and (`core show channels`) phone calls during the CTF, although this number may have been heavily skewed by SIP scanners.
+There were 38 total successful solves, and 412 total phone calls during the CTF, although this number may have been skewed by SIP scanners.

 Per-challenge breakdown:
-* "Long Distance Trunk" [100→300 points]: X solves
+* "Long Distance Trunk" [100→300 points]: 13 solves
-* "25¢, Please" [300 points]: X solves
+* "25¢, Please" [300 points]: 18 solves
-* Military Modulation [500 points]: X solves
+* Military Modulation [500 points]: 7 solves

 Call type breakdown:
-* X anonymous SIP
+* 263 anonymous SIP
-* X phone calls through voip.ms
+* 151 phone calls through voip.ms

+The system received telephone calls from all over the world, including:
+* United States (+1)
+* Canada (+1)
+* Taiwan (+886)
+* South Korea (+82)
+* Australia (+61)
+* Italy (+39)
+* Spain (+34)
+* Vietnam (+84)

+After compiling these statistics, I have deleted all of the records they were compiled from.
+I was under the impression that my system was not collecting caller ID information, as voip.ms lists a charge per lookup, which I explicitly disabled.

 If you participated, thank you, and if you didn't, thank you for reading anyway.